atishagarwaal/SampleMicroservice.Net8/Documentation/Tutorials/001-Creating-New-Service.md

 - Know how to set up a new service project
 - Implement the Composition Root pattern
 - Configure the Startup class
-- Implement the Application Host pattern (IApplication)
+- Implement the Application Host pattern (IHostedService)
 - Set up basic API controllers

 ## Prerequisites